 Organize your finances

 One of the primary fears associated with a small business loan application is the amount of information required.
 There is no way around this, as every lender requires a variety of information.
-But, the U.S. Small Business Administration has a loan application checklist that can guide you.
-Follow this to help organize your financials (and other information) for the application.
+The U.S. Small Business Administration provides helpful information about loans and the financial documents required to apply for various types of loans.

 Know what type of business loans are available, the terms and conditions associated with each one, and the process of applying.
 It may take some time to collect this information, but it will help you make the best decision going forward.